tbemel/airbnb/README.md

 - Python version 3.9 + with Jupyter Notebook installed
 - Key python modules needed, if possible install the latest release: numpy, pandas, sklearn, NLTK, matplotlib, seaborn, plotly
 - After installing NLTK, ensure you run the python command nltk.download() to download all NLTK data packages.
+- The BnB data sets for numerous international cities can be found here http://insideairbnb.com/get-the-data/ I downloaded the listings from Paris 06 June 2022 & Dublin of 08 June, 2022

 ## 2. Project Motivation
 As part of my Udacity Data Science Nano Degree, I wanted to leverage, ground and share my key learnings with a practical data science use case.
+I also wanted to experiment new ways to analyzing and visualizing data.
+I particularly enjoyed the geo location visuals and deep diving on the boxplots.

 ## 3. File Descriptions
+- README.MD : this file
+- Data Science-AirBNB-Paris-Dublin.ipynb : the Jupyter Notebook with the python code. -

 ## 4. How to Interact with this project?
 Feel free to add comments and fork the code.
 Would love to hear from your own feedback and suggestions.